 Deer antlers are one of nature's wonders.
 No two antlers are the same; they are all unique, like a human fingerprint.
-You probably have heard a buck's antlers defined as typical or non-typical before.
-For newer hunters, there may be some confusion by exactly what that means.
+You probably have heard a buck's antlers defined as typical vs. non-typical.
+For newer hunters, there may be some confusion about what that means.
 Not to worry, we are here to help with an in-depth explanation of how different sets of antlers are defined.

 We'll start with typical whitetails because these are the most common forms of antlers hunters are likely to encounter, hence the name.
-Your average deer is going to have main beams that sweep out and back in again.
-We're going to cite Boone & Crockett's scoring instructions a lot here since they are the rules most people go by when defining a big buck's antlers: "Normal points project from the top of the main beam.
+Your average deer will have main beams sweeping out and back in again.
+We'll cite Boone & Crockett's scoring instructions here since they are the rules most people follow when defining a big buck's antlers: "Normal points project from the top of the main beam.
 They are measured from the nearest edge of the main beam over outer curve to tip."

-Thankfully, non-typical antlers are usually obvious because bucks with a lot of abnormal points are usually kind of goofy looking.
+Thankfully, non-typical antlers are usually evident because bucks with many abnormal points are usually goofy-looking.
 You may even hear some hunters call them "ugly."
-Nature can do some truly strange things during the antler growth process.
-According to Boone & Crockett, an abnormal point is: "those non-typical in location (such as points originating from a point or from bottom or sides of main beam) or extra points beyond the normal pattern of points.
+Nature can do some bizarre things during the antler growth process.
+According to Boone & Crockett, an abnormal point is: "those non-typical in location (such as points originating from a point or bottom or sides of the main beam) or extra points beyond the usual pattern of points.

-We should briefly mention that split tines are usually considered abnormal on whitetails.
+We should briefly mention that people usually consider split tines abnormal on whitetails.
 However, people typically deem those typical points because mule deer antlers are frequently forked.
-The difference between the scoring of a typical and a non-typical rack is the lengths of the abnormal points are added into the final net score.
+The difference between the scoring of a typical and a non-typical rack is that scorers add lengths of the abnormal points into the final net score.
 Most non-typical points consist of simple spits and kicker points.

 Enjoy the outdoors?

-Don't miss a story!
-Sign up for daily stories delivered to your inbox.
+Sign up for daily stories delivered straight to your inbox.